oemof/tespy/doc/tespy_modules/components.rst

 ------------------

 More information on the components can be gathered from the code documentation.
-We have linked the base class containing a figure and basic informations as well as the equations.
+We have linked the base class containing a figure and basic information as well as the equations.

 - Basics